stardog-union/stardog-blog/content/posts/2017-extended-solutions.md

 ### Finding Paths

-These limitations are most obvious in the case of a basic task for graphs: finding paths between node.
+These limitations are most obvious in the case of a basic task for graphs: finding paths between nodes.
 SPARQL provides [property paths](https://www.w3.org/TR/sparql11-query/#propertypaths) so one can write queries that recursively traverse the RDF graph and find two nodes connected via a complex path of edges.
 But since the results need to be